MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/calico-networking-policy.md

 # Secure traffic between pods using network policies in AKS on Azure Stack HCI

 Use this step-by-step guide to verify and try out basic pod-to-pod connectivity and to use Calico network policies in a cluster.
-You'll learn how to create client and server pods on Linux and Windows nodes, verify connectivity between the pods, and then apply a basic network policy to isolate pod traffic.
+In this guide, you'll learn how to create client and server pods on Linux and Windows nodes, verify connectivity between the pods, and then apply a basic network policy to isolate pod traffic.

 ## Prerequisites